helium/HIP/xxxx-move-consensus-off-miners.md

 # Deployment Impact
 [deployment-impact]: #deployment-impact

-Describe how this design will be deployed and any potential imapact it may have on current users of this project.
+Describe how this design will be deployed and any potential impact it may have on current users of this project.

 - How will current users be impacted?